pvernier/geoserver-api-examples/image-mosaic/README.md

 </coverageStore>
 ```

 A folder 'sst-curl' has been created inside the workspace's folder.
-It contaisn the following files:
+It contains the following files:

 ![Screenshot](../screenshots/image-mosaic/1_content_folder_imagemosaic.png)